jreichert/dotfiles/Readme.md

 precedence over the values that EverVim has set.
 In general it's a good idea to keep most of your configuration in .EverVim.vimrc so it's all in one place;
 only add variables here that need to be here.

+### CoC setup

+The settings for CoC have several customizations built in for common languages.
+If you do not use these languages, then you do not need the customizations from this repo.
+If you do use any of them, you will need to install the relevant ones for you from the following list of CoC plugins.
+To do this, simply open an nvim session and type `:CocInstall <plugin>` for each.

+- coc-prettier: use [Prettier](https://prettier.io/) for auto-formatting code on save
+- coc-highlight: highlight all occurrences of the word under the cursor + color codes
+- coc-eslint: ESLint support for JS/TS
+- coc-tsserver: TypeScript support
+- coc-json: JSON support
+- coc-pyright: Python support
+- coc-jedi: Python support
+- coc-rust-analyser: Rust support

 ## vimwiki